backdrop-contrib/faqfield/README.md

 Description
 -----------

-FAQ Field

-This module provides a field for frequently asked questions.
+FAQ Field module provides a field for frequently asked questions.
 Added, you can create simple but smooth FAQs on any piece of content.